xplshn/alicelinux/docs/install.md

 ```
 # echo 'export MAKEFLAGS="-j6"' >> /etc/apkg.conf
 ```
-Also I'm gonna set `NINJAJOBS` here, without it, `ninja` gonna use all threads of your machines when compiling.
+I'm also going to set `NINJAJOBS` here.
+Without it, `ninja` will use all threads of your machine when compiling.
 ```
 # echo 'export NINJAJOBS="6"' >> /etc/apkg.conf
 ```
-Next we gonna set package's buildscripts path (I will call it `package repos`) so `apkg` can find it. `APKG_REPO` variable can accept multiple value for multiple `package repos`.
+Next, we need to set the package's build scripts path (I'll call it `package repos`) so `apkg` can find them.
+The `APKG_REPO` variable can accept multiple values for multiple `package repos`.

-Alice provide two (2) `package repos` (at the time of this writing), `core` and `extra`. `core` is all base packages and `extra` is other than base.
+Alice provides two (2) `package repos` (at the time of this writing), `core` and `extra`. `core` contains all base packages, and `extra` includes other packages beyond the base.

-First get absolute path of `package repos` where we cloned it.
-Btw we still inside `/var/lib` directory where we clone the repo.
+First, get the absolute path of the `package repos` where we cloned them.
+By the way, we are still inside the `/var/lib` directory where we cloned the repo.
 >NOTE: USE TAB COMPLETION!
 ```
 # realpath alicelinux/repos/core